If playing with deep stacks (150bb+) makes you feel anxious or confused, this article will make your life easier.

 Preflop Bet Sizings

 When it comes to open-raising preflop, your sizings should remain the same as when you’re playing 100 big blinds deep.
 If you normally raise to 2.5 big blinds, raise to 2.5 big blinds.
 If you normally raise to 4 big blinds, raise to 4 big blinds.
 And so on.

-Your 3-bet sizes should also be the same when you’re in position.
+Your 3-bet sizes should be a little bigger when you’re in position.
 When you are the 3-bettor in position, you will have a huge advantage throughout the hand because you always get to act last.
-This means that you do not need to change your 3-bet sizing because you actually want your opponent to get to the flop with a wide range in a high stack-to-pot ratio situation.
-This situation will be very hard for him to navigate postflop.
+This situation will be very hard for your opponent to navigate postflop.

 When you 3-bet in position, you don’t need to change your range at all.
 It’s your out of position opponent that has to make big adjustments.